BZ3R0/dynamic_jquery_select_list_items/README.md

-# jQuery Dynamic Select List Items using jQuery.SelectListActions
+# Dynamic jQuery SelectListItems using jQuery.SelectListActions

 jQuery.SelectListActions is a jQuery plugin that gives you several actions to perform with Select lists.
 Based on repository by Esau Silva https://github.com/esausilva/jquery.selectlistactions.js we updated some functions and let dynamic.